Ahead of Sports/Naked day at Motorcycle Live Online 2020, we created a guide for storing and protecting your motorcycle collection.

 Correctly protecting and storing your motorcycles is one of the biggest challenges facing anyone lucky enough to have what they class as ‘a collection’.
-Failure to adequately look after them can have terrible, and often financially crippling, implications.
+Failure to adequately look after a mechanical device can have terrible, and often financially crippling, implications.
 This can cause real heartache to anyone who views their collection as either a future investment or simply a source of personal pride.

 You’ve invested time and money into building up your motorcycle collection, so one of the most pressing questions is where you should store your motorcycle.
-But which is better: indoor or outdoor storage?
+Which is better: indoor or outdoor storage?

 This is the best option as it’ll not only help to prevent your motorcycles from being stolen, but it’ll also protect your vehicles from the elements.
-Storing your motorcycle in a garage is the most secure option as you can easily lock your garage door and install cameras around the area.
-A garage also allows you to more easily control aspects of the environment, such as temperature.
+Storing your motorcycle in a garage is the most secure option as you can control parts of the environment and easily lock your garage door.

 If storing your bike outside is the only option, a motorcycle cover can help protect your motorcycle collection from the rain and the sun.